Facts About Our work in Haiti

 More About Our Work

 Oct.
 4, 2016, Hurricane Matthew ripped across Haiti’s southern peninsula.
 The impact of the Category 4 hurricane with its winds of 145 mph claimed more than 1,000 lives.
 The hurricane also destroyed crops, damaged schools, swept away livestock and cut off transportation.
-Within the first few months of the hurricane, Food For The Poor shipped more than 150 containers of lifesaving aid, including food, medical supplies, pharmaceuticals, building materials and other goods to those affected by Matthew.
-Food For The Poor also has provided more than 850 goats and 135 cows to families who lost their animals.
-The charity continues to build homes and schools that were destroyed by the hurricane.
+Within the first few months of the hurricane, Food For The Poor shipped more than 150 containers of lifesaving aid, including food, medical supplies, pharmaceuticals, building materials and other goods.
+Food For The Poor also provided more than 850 goats and 135 cows to families who lost their animals.

 There are dozens of projects underway in Haiti.
-These projects include: aquaculture, animal husbandry, agricultural development, orphan-support projects, housing, sanitation, community development, water improvement, school construction and support, feeding program support, fishing villages, alternative energy, and medical improvement.
+These projects include: aquaculture, animal husbandry, agricultural development, support of orphaned or abandoned children, housing, sanitation, community development, water improvement, school construction and support, feeding program support, fishing villages, alternative energy, and medical improvement.
 Food For The Poor’s biggest project in Haiti is building homes.

 - In 1995, Food For The Poor began a housing program and began building homes in Cite Soleil.
-In the first six months of 2018, Food For The Poor built 657 homes.
-Since 1995, a total of 15,792 homes have been built in Haiti, and 9,374 of these homes have been built since the January 2010 earthquake.
+In 2018, Food For The Poor built 1,597 homes.
+Since 1995, a total of 18,238 homes have been built in Haiti, and 9,894 of these homes have been built since the January 2010 earthquake.

-- In the first six months of 2018, Food For The Poor shipped 736 tractor-trailer loads of needed supplies such as food, healthcare, and educational supplies.
+- In 2018, Food For The Poor shipped 1,493 tractor-trailer loads of needed supplies such as food, healthcare, and educational supplies.
 In addition to the daily feeding programs, tractor-trailer loads of food (such as rice, beans, flour, powdered milk and oil) are distributed to a variety of organizations throughout the country.

-- With the help of Water Missions International, Food For The Poor has installed a total of 158 water filtration units.
+- In 2018, Food For The Poor installed 124 water wells for a total of 770 water wells in Haiti.
+With the help of Water Mission, Food For The Poor has installed a total of 168 water filtration units.
 Each unit purifies and chlorinates up to 10,000 gallons of water a day.

-- Food For The Poor works with 27 orphanages as part of the Angels Of Hope program.
-Through this program 1,362 children have shelter, are getting an education and are receiving loving care.
+- Food For The Poor works with 27 children's homes as part of the Angels Of Hope program.
+Through this program 1,348 orphaned or abandoned children have shelter, are getting an education and are receiving loving care.

 - Self-sufficiency projects are vital to Haiti’s future.
 Fishing villages and aquaculture projects are providing residents with new food sources, and whole communities with a gainful source of income.

-- A total of 74 aquaculture ponds (including tilapia and basa) have been completed.
+- A total of 75 aquaculture ponds (including basa) have been completed.
 Haiti’s Pangasius farming is thriving and continues to distribute fingerlings to areas throughout the country.

 - Nearly 60 projects are geared toward the management of chickens, goats, cows, fruit trees and vegetable farms.